A Young People’s History of the United States

 A hard copy or electronic copy of Howard Zinn's A Young People's History of the United States.

-This class is for learners who just want to learn more about Zinn’s book and people's history, as well as learners who want to get a letter of competition.
+This class is for learners who just want to learn more about Zinn’s book and people's history, as well as learners who want to get a letter of completion.
 There is about three hours of outside classroom reading and homework per week.
 See the rubric below for how the learner will be evaluated if they are seeking a letter of completion.
 Evaluation Rubric - Weekly Quiz-10 Points (1 Point Per Quiz) - Final Quiz-10 Points - Weekly Project- 20 Points (2 Points Per Project) - Final Project -20 Points - Classroom Discussion and Participation-40 Points

 1 hour 30 minutes per week in class, and an estimated 2 - 4 hours per week outside of class.